There are lots of resources online you can use to find out more about life at University, and Cambridge in particular.

 If you are still thinking about whether University is the right choice for you, there is loads of help out there!
-UCAS have created lots of guides such as 'Why Higher Education?' and 'The Undergraduate Experience' to help you work out if it sounds like the right thing for you.
-If you think it sounds like something you'd enjoy, but are worried about Finance (more here too!) or fitting in, then keep an eye out for opportunities such as mentoring schemes, residentials and Open Days.
-Also have a look at student societies and organisations at Universities you might think about applying to - very often you'll find there are groups by and for students with similar experiences to you.
+UCAS have created lots of guides such as 'Why Higher Education?' and 'the Undergraduate Experience'.
+These can help you work out if it sounds like the right thing for you.
+If you think it sounds like something you'd enjoy, but are worried about finance (more here too!) or fitting in, then keep an eye out for opportunities such as mentoring schemes, residentials and Open Days.
+You can have a look at student societies & organisations at Universities you might think about applying to.
+Very often you'll find there are groups of/for students with similar experiences to you.

-Mentoring Schemes link: please note that not all of these schemes are affiliated with a University, and are weighted towards Cambridge & Oxford.
+Mentoring Schemes link: that not all of these schemes are affiliated with a University.
+They are largely weighted towards Cambridge & Oxford.

 Why Cambridge?: Opportunities for Students

 If you are thinking about applying to Cambridge, but want to find out more, there are lots of opportunities to get support.
-Firstly, have a look at the courses & colleges at the University, so you understand what's on offer and how the collegiate system works.
+Have a look at the courses & colleges at the University.
+This can help you understand what's on offer & how the collegiate system works.

 You can also find out about the many different types of support available at the University.
 Our student societies provide important places of community.
-These aren’t just interest societies, there are also many which are cultural & identity based: for example, the African-Caribbean Society (ACS), Class Act (for students from a variety of backgrounds related to class & wealth), and iSoc, Cambridge’s Islamic Society.
+These aren’t just interest societies, there are also many which are cultural & identity based.
+There are the African-Caribbean Society (ACS), Class Act (for students from a variety of backgrounds related to class & wealth), and iSoc, Cambridge’s Islamic Society.
 There are also a number of support structures built in to each College & the University as a whole.
 Many students also qualify for financial support like the Cambridge Bursary.

-Remember that while sites which detail experience and advice from students are useful for finding out what students have to say, these might not be representative of student experience as a whole, or what University would be like for you if you were to study here.
+Remember that these sites detail experience & advice from students who have had specific personal experiences.
+While they are useful for finding out what students have to say, they might not be representative of the student experience as a whole.
+They might not also be like what Cambridge would be like for you, if you were to study here.

 How do I apply to Cambridge?: The Application Process

 The University have put together a comprehensive guide for how application works.
-There are three 'extra' parts to the application process: the Supplementary Application questionnaire, admissions assessments, and interviews.
-These are not 'stages', but all add up to give a holistic picture of what you might be like as a student here.
-Remember - Cambridge’s Admissions Tutors want students who have academic ability & potential, will flourish at Cambridge & who are suited to their course.
+There are three 'extra' parts to the application process: the additional information questionnaire, admissions assessments, and interviews.
+These are not 'stages', but all add up to give an overall picture of what you might be like as a student here.
+Remember - Cambridge’s Admissions Tutors want students who have academic ability & potential.
+They want you to be able to flourish at Cambridge, and suit their course.
 There is no magic formula or secret criteria to catch you out!

 Interviews are often quite a daunting part of the process, and there is a lot of myth about what happens at a Cambridge interview.
-This is what our college, Emmanuel, say about interviews, and you can watch these videos from the University to get a better feel for what they're like.
-Students who have been through it themselves also have a lot to say: this video features students who thought their interviews 'didn't go well', and InsideUni have compiled hundreds of students' testimonies which describe everything from what the room was like, to what topics were discussed at interview.
+This is what our college, Emmanuel, say about interviews.
+You can also watch these videos from the University to get a better feel for what they're like.
+Students who have been through it themselves also have a lot to say.
+This video features students who thought their interviews 'didn't go well'.
+InsideUni have compiled hundreds of students' testimonies, which describe everything from what the room was like, to what topics were discussed at interview.